Ready to purchase Disney World tickets for your trip?

 If, however, you purchased a Disney World Vacation Package, your tickets are valid for the LONGER of either the standard valid length indicated in the list above OR the length of your stay.

-So, for example, let’s pretend you booked an 8-day package, but you have 3-Day tickets.
-In that example, your tickets are good for 8 days (the length of your stay) not the standard 5 days (per the list above).
+So, for example, if you booked an 8-day package, but you have 3-Day tickets, your tickets are good for 8 days (the length of your stay) not the standard 5 days (per the list above).

 AND, the reverse is true.